48. 2D Render State¶

 }

-48.7 Additive Blending
+48.7 Additive Blending¶

 - When you pass

-- In additive blending, RGB components are added to the background color during drawing, so overlapping areas become brighter
+BlendState::Additiveto the constructor of aScopedRenderStates2Dobject, shapes and images are drawn with additive blending while that object is valid - In additive blending, RGB components are added to the background color during drawing, so overlapping areas become brighter

 # include <Siv3D.hpp>